 All information on this website should be assessed based on the evidence we provide in our articles.
 Most articles include footnotes, often with links to the original source materials.
 On the contrary, it is the IntactiWiki website that should be viewed with suspicion.
 Our series of articles (which can be accessed below) - and particularly our first article - document some of the hundreds of false, misleading, and heavily biased statements that Dunkel has posted on his website.
 I invite readers to examine the citations we provide in Circumcision Choice articles and compare them with citations provided (or lacking) in IntactiWiki articles, then determine for themselves which website is more trustworthy.

-Ulf Dunkel is not a legal expert.
-He is a salesman by trade, with no legal training or expertise.
+Ulf Dunkel is a lifelong German and a salesman by trade, with no legal training or expertise.
 It's true that one could say the same about the author of this article.
-However Dunkel - presumably a lifelong German - has little, if any knowledge of the American legal system.
-Having spent my entire life in the United States, I have some knowledge.
+However Dunkel has little, if any knowledge of the American legal system.
+I have some knowledge - having spent my entire life in the United States.
 More importantly, the articles on this website are supported by (and with links to) authoritative legal sources.
 Dunkel's source is an attorney whose anti-circumcision bias pervades every page of his legal treatise, who claims that the statute of limitations doesn't apply until a circumcised man reads his book, and whose recent legal defeat at the appellate level discredits his legal expertise.

 Ulf Dunkel; "Andrew Gross"; June 8, 2021

 "Universal Declaration of Human Rights"; United Nations; Adopted December 10, 1948

 "Convention on the Rights of the Child"; United Nations; Adopted November 20, 1989